Professional edition active

 View Patient Education

-Debridement (removal of nonviable tissue) and wound dressings are used to decrease the risk of infection and provide comfort in minor burns.
+Debridement (removal of nonviable tissue) and wound dressings are used to decrease the risk of infection and decrease pain in superficial and partial thickness burns.

 (See also Burns.)